Geo-omics/WLE-Acidobacteria-Genomes/README.md

 batch_bbduk.sh was used to QC single-end sequencing datasets downloaded from NCBI.

 Acidobacteria_16S_blast_wrapper.sh and Cyanobacteria_16S_blast_wrapper.sh were used to map variable regions of amplicon reads to reference sequences.

+The Databasefiles folder contains the 16S rRNA gene references used to recruite variable region amplicon reads.

+sum_blast_hits.sh tallies the Amplicon reads mapped to 16S references.